 Since there is manipulation and forming that goes along with constructing it, I knew the gluten-free cake base would need to be very moist and compactable.
 I tried adapting Amanda’s cake recipes by using my own gluten-free flour mix in equivalent weights, adding cornstarch to it to make it like cake flour, and also reducing the sugar because gluten-free flours tend to be slightly sweeter on their own.
 My cakes baked up beautifully and I confirmed they were sweet tooth approved as I nibbled on the scraps as I was assembling.

 However a slight user error in the construction combined with the need for my gluten-free cakes to be a bit denser cake called for some creative improvising.
-And instead of an surprise-inside zebra cake……
+And instead of a surprise-inside zebra cake…… this Beehive Cake was born.

 And it turned out to be exactly how I wanted to say good-bye, cat skirt and all.